WildTangles/EventAnalyser/README.md

-# Analyser for CERN ATLAS Events
+# Event Analyser for ATLAS OpenData
-# Analyser for CERN ATLAS Events
+# Event Analyser for ATLAS OpenData